 Rouages: “Building connections between people and tools”

 Camille Tedesco is the training and research support coordinator at the Joint Documentation Service (SCD).
-Based at the Richter University Library, yet a far cry from the traditional image of a librarian, she shares insights into her work in the “Rouages” video series produced by the University of Montpellier.
+Based at the Richter University Library—but a far cry from the traditional image of a librarian—she gives us a glimpse into her work as part of the “Rouages” video series produced by the University of Montpellier.

-“Students and faculty still have a somewhat outdated view of university libraries; they aren’t necessarily aware of all the services we can offer them,” Camille Tedesco observes, without a trace of resignation.
-In 2020, the young training and research support coordinator left Paris to join the UM’s joint documentation service team,“with the opportunity to work in the particularly pleasant setting of the Richter University Library while serving all campuses and disciplines.”
+“Students and faculty still have a somewhat outdated view of university libraries; they aren’t necessarily aware of all the services we can offer them,” Camille Tedesco observes, without a hint of resignation.
+In 2020, the young training and research support coordinator left Paris to join the team atUM joint documentation service,“with the opportunity to work in the particularly pleasant setting of the Richter University Library while serving all campuses and disciplines.”

-“May these training sessions be of use to them”
+"May these training sessions be helpful to them"

-In addition to these fairly traditional courses, the SCD is also considering more innovative offerings for the 2022–2023 academic year, such as a course on fake news, literature reviews, and information literacy, as well as bi-monthly workshops on monitoring trends and digital identity.“Our goal is for these training sessions to be useful to students in their academic and even professional careers, and to help them succeed in their studies.
-And as we’ve seen, when a student is happy with what they’ve learned, they tell others or their instructors, who then come to us for more.”
+In addition to these fairly traditional training sessions, the SCD is also considering more innovative proposals for the 2022–2023 academic year, such as a course on fake news, literature reviews, and information literacy, as well as bimonthly workshops on monitoring and digital identity.“Our goal is for these training sessions to be useful to students in their academic and even professional lives, and to help them succeed in their studies.
+And as we’ve seen, when a student is happy with what they’ve learned, they tell others or their instructors, who then reach out to us.”

 "Making Connections"

-“My job is to find the right tools and best practices for each researcher, discipline, or doctoral student—the ones that are best suited to their needs, their field, and their specific research project.
-We connect them with the relevant resources and tools. ” It’s a mission in which Camille Tedesco doesn’t have ready-made answers, but rather one in which she supports, guides, and refers people to other services when necessary, ultimately offering a fully personalized solution.
-Here again, staying informed and up-to-date is essential to keep track of the latest national, European, and international policies, as well as the full range of services offered at the University.
+“My job is to find the right tools and best practices for each researcher, each discipline, and each doctoral student—the ones that are best suited to their needs, their discipline, and their specific research project.
+We connect them with the relevant resources and tools. ” It’s a role in which Camille Tedesco doesn’t have ready-made answers, but rather supports, guides, and refers researchers to other services when necessary, ultimately offering a fully personalized solution.
+Here again, staying informed and up to date is essential to keep abreast of the latest national, European, and international policies, as well as the full range of services offered by the University.

 "A Little Spark"

-Initiatives that align with current needs but still struggle to reach their target audience despite the efforts of the Joint Documentation Service:“We’re there for major events in collaboration with other university departments.
-For example, we contact all new ANR research project leaders and offer bi-monthly thematic webinars that we host in partnership with the DRED and the DIPA.”But word of mouth remains the most effective method, especially when students, faculty, or researchers leave the training satisfied or even surprised by what they’ve learned.
+These initiatives are aligned with current needs but still struggle to reach the target audience, despite the efforts of the Joint Documentation Service:“We’re there for major events in collaboration with other university departments.
+For example, we contact all new ANR research project leaders and offer bi-monthly thematic webinars that we host in collaboration with the DRED and the DIPA.”But word of mouth remains the best method, and it’s all the more effective when students, faculty, or researchers come away satisfied or even surprised by the training.